Bulgaria, the Watchtower and Blood Transfusions

 Following the Watchtower’s agreement with Bulgaria, blood transfusions were removed from being a disfellowshipping offence.
 This was of little consequence, as the consumption of blood was simply reclassified from being a disfellowshipping offence to one of disassociation.
 This change was released as a letter to Traveling Overseers dated: 4/26/00: For KS/91 page 95 – Blood Issue.
 5/21/00: New procedure for handling cases where ones take a blood transfusion.

-The Notification of Disfellowshipping or Disassociation form (S-77-E 7/01), used when a person is to be announced as "no longer one of Jehovah's Witnesses", included taking blood under the disassociation check box.
+The 2001 Notification of Disfellowshipping or Disassociation form (S-77-E 7/01) included the use of blood under the disassociation check box.

 People that enquired to Watchtower headquarters about the Bulgarian changes have received explanations such as the following.